India's Water Crisis: Problems, Implications and Permanent Solutions

 4. Climate Change

-Water scarcity is increasing due to changing weather patterns due to climate change.
+Water scarcity is increasing due to changing weather patterns due by climate change.
 Erratic monsoons, prolonged droughts, and changing rainfall patterns affect water availability and agricultural productivity.
 The frequency and intensity of extreme weather events are increasing, putting additional pressure on already stressed water resources.

 1. Agricultural Productivity:

-remission is highly dependent on water.
+remission, is highly dependent on water.
 This statement means that when there is

-approaches when it comes to irrigation which, of course, is very costly in the
+approaches when it comes to irrigation, which, of course, is very costly in the

 process.